 2. Remodelling of facial and other body parts

 Fillers can also be used to restore, to build up, to define or change the contour of structures like the lips, nose, chin, jaw line and cheeks for example.
 The filler creates and occupies a space in or beneath the skin thus changing the appearance of the surface contour.
 Lines can be eradicated, lips can be outlined and their substance restored to their original youthful appearance.
 Saddle defects to the nose can be straightened.
 Hollow cheeks can be filled out and sunken cheeks can be lifted.
-Indented or pitted scars can be leveled.
+Indented or pitted scars can be levelled.
 Fillers can improve facial features dramatically without the need to resort to major plastic surgery with all its attendant drawbacks and costs.

-Cheeks and cheek bone remodeling
+4. Cheeks and cheek bone remodelling

-Hollow and sunken cheeks and cheek bones can be filled using dermal fillers like Radiesse, Sub-Q, Sculptra and Aquamid.
-If chubby cheeks or jowls are present Spot Fat Removal injections can be used to reduce these.
+Hollow and sunken cheeks and cheek bones can be filled using dermal fillers like Radiesse and Belotero Intense.
+Jaw lines can be contoured.
+Radiesse and Intense is ideal for this application.

-C. Questions and Answers
+Questions and Answers

 Dermal fillers have numerous uses and benefits to suit every type of problem as outlined in the sections above.
 A proper assessment and discussion is necessary beforehand.

 There are other ways that facial lines and creases can be treated – however each has its advantages, drawbacks and limitations.
 Botox is particularly suitable for the prevention of lines of the upper part of the face.
 Surgery may represent the best option if the problems are too advanced.

-It is not advisable to have any filler if you have had any form of reaction to the product or any of its components previously although this is very uncommon.
+It is not advisable to have any filler if you have had any form of reaction to any of the products or its components previously although this is very uncommon.
 Other contraindications include the following:- being pregnant or breast feeding, a history of any autoimmune disorders or if on any immunosuppressive or steroid treatments, anaphylactic reactions, local infections or inflammatory problems such as acne, bleeding tendencies or recent anticoagulant therapy or taking of substances that thin your blood.
 If you have had a history of herpes around the mouth you will need to be given some antiviral preventative treatment before the procedure.